raccoon-lang/raccoon/docs/language/PROPOSALS.md

     """
     ERROR

-    ord(ch) # ord function exists for char but not None
+    ord(ch) # ord function exists for char but not NoneType
     """

     codepoint = ord(ch) if ch else None